Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/code/README.md

 There is quite a lot of fluctuation between each of the FB values, so we implemented an averaging code that takes a number of samples and finds the average across them to try and minimise fluctuations.

 ## 6 Sleep Mode Test
-This code shows successful sleep mode implementation: the button triggers an interrupt and then the microcontroller goes back to sleep (__WFI())
+This code shows successful sleep mode implementation.
+The __WFI() command was behaving unexpectedly so replaced it with **PWR_EnterSTANDBYMode(PWR_STANDBYEntry_WFE);** which reinitialises the code from the start of main, which solves the problems we were facing originally.
+Next step is to hopefully implement sleep mode with the longer code.